ramenhost/recaller-python/README.md

     4.create a contacts.txt file and add one mobile number per line to send sms.

-    Run the script to and follow the instructions to sign in.
+    Run the script and follow the instructions to sign in.

 To schedule the script to run daily:

-    Linux:
+    Linux
-        use crontab
+        to use crontab

-        open the crontab file using the following command
+        1.open the crontab file using the following command

            crontab -e

-        Add the following line in the file
+        2.Add the following line in the file

            <min> <hour> * * * cd <path_to_the_recaller_directory>/recaller && ./recaller.py